UCLALibrary/validation-service/README.md

 # Validation Service

 This is a microservice for CSV validation.
-It validations CSVs according to a prescribed set of rules.
+It validates CSVs according to a prescribed set of rules.
 These rule sets may be incorporated into specific validation profiles.

 Note: This project is in its infancy and is not ready for general use.